 Regimental Flag: Green field.
 A crowned wreath within which a sword and shield armored warrior stands.
 Ciphers and crowns in the corners with scroll below crown reading MISCETUR DECORI VIRTUS.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 This article incorporates texts from the following books which are now in the public domain: